nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:** 40% - Can clash with Chariklo's focus on harmony and balance, leading to a tendency to disrupt existing systems of healing without offering viable alternatives.
 * **Tilt:** 20% Harmony Tilt

-**Chariklo/Uranus (Yang Chariklo, Following Uranus): The  Compassionate Innovator,  Harmonizing Technology**
+**Chariklo/Uranus (Yang Chariklo, Uranus Following): The  Compassionate Innovator,  Harmonizing Technology**
 * **Principle:**  This archetype blends Chariklo's nurturing and healing energy with Uranus's  revolutionary spirit,  creating innovative solutions to social and technological challenges.
 They are driven by a desire to use technology for good,  promoting connection,  healing,  and well-being.
 Chariklo leads the way,  guiding Uranus's  disruptive energy towards a more harmonious and compassionate expression.
 * **Examples:**  Developers of healing technologies,  artists who use technology to promote empathy and understanding,  activists who leverage social media for positive change,  therapists who incorporate technology into their practice.
 * **Core Dissonance:** This archetype can struggle with balancing their idealistic vision with the practical realities of technological development, potentially leading to unrealistic expectations or overlooking the potential for unintended consequences.